-Additionally, Connie is the author of The Autobiography of Dorothy Dean, produced at the former Miranda Theatre (New York) and Confession, which had a workshop performance at Dixon Place.
-She has directed August Strindberg’s, The Stronger, Trifles by Susan Glaspell, and adapted Eudora Welty’s short story, A Worn Path for the stage.
-She directed the premiere production of No Good War by Tali Ariav, developed in the Playwrights’ Workshop at the University of Iowa.
-Connie is also a published writer, having had biographical articles appear in the African American National Biography (Oxford University Press) and interviews in the former Black Masks Magazine and the Nka Journal of Contemporary Art (Duke University Press).
+Additionally, she is the author of The Autobiography of Dorothy Dean, produced at the former Miranda Theatre (New York) and Confession, which had a workshop performance at Dixon Place.
+She has directed August Strindberg’s, The Stronger (Emerson College), Trifles by Susan Glaspell (The University of Rochester), and the premiere production of No Good War by Tali Ariav, developed in the Playwrights’ Workshop at the University of Iowa.
+She has also adapted Eudora Welty’s short story, A Worn Path for the stage, in which she performed the role of Phoenix Jackson.

 Connie received her MFA in dramaturgy from the University of Iowa, an MA in performing arts from Emerson College and a BA in theatre (with a concentration in acting and directing) from SUNY/New Paltz.
 Occasionally, Connie may be seen on late night re-runs of Law & Order (the original) and less so on Conviction, a spin-off that lasted the obligatory 13 episodes (one season), in her recurring role as Judge Shirley Taylor.

 Her current project, American Captives: Lena Baker & Sandra Bland is an Official Selection for the 10th Annual United Solo Theatre Festival will be presented in October 2019 on Theatre Row, and is directed by Rhonda Passion Hansome.